viktormelker/betting/betfair/Betfair API.md

 2. Select the bet types that can be used together
 3. Take one set of bets that go together.
 Use them in the marketfilter
 4. Use ListEvents to find games to play on
-5. Use listMarketCatalogue with the specific eventIds to get marketIds
+5. Use listMarketCatalogue with the specific eventIds to get marketIds.
+Set maxResults to be higher than 1!
 6. Use listMarketBook to get the odds of all marketIds that were received
 7. Check all odds for every bet type for a specific game (what endpoint???), see if there is an arbitrage possibility.
 8. Do this by combining with competitors of betfair also.